Running Network Simulations with BMTK#

 }

-For <SET-NAME-1>, the node-set will tell BMTK to record from only those cells with with specified node ids.
+For <SET-NAME-1>, the node-set will tell BMTK to record from only those cells with specified node ids.
 If you don’t know the exact node_ids, or if there are too many to feasibly write down, you can filter by cell attributes.
 In <SET-NAME-2> we are directing BMTK to apply current clamp to all biophysical pyramidal cells found in L23.

 Users also have the option of embedding the “node-set” query parameters directly.
 The below example will apply inputs to the exact same subset of cells as done in the above.